What Is a Tax Deduction: Definition & How Does It Work

 - Gambling losses deduction.

 Depending on if you take the standard deduction or you itemize, there can be a few options to help maximize your tax deductions.
 One of the best ways to do this is to regularly contribute the maximum allowable amount to a traditional IRA account or even a 401(k).

-But, what if you have medical expenses, student debt interest, mortgage interest, or other types of deductible expenses that exceed the standard deduction?
-In this case, the best way to maximize your deductions is to itemize them on Schedule A of Form 1040 or Form 1040-SR.
+What if you have medical expenses, student debt interest, mortgage interest, or other types of deductible expenses that exceed the standard deduction?
+In these cases, the best way to maximize your deductions is to itemize them on Schedule A of Form 1040 or Form 1040-SR.